LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 </option>
 ```

 `zone.price_per_hour` is returned in cents from the API.
 By dividing it by 100 it would give us a result of `1`.
-To always display decimal points we need to use `toFixed()` function which is native JavaScript's method for integers ant floats.
-How much decimal points to display is specified by a parameter, in our case it is `toFixed(2)`.
-For euro currency sign in HTML there is `&euro;` code.
+To always display decimal points we need to use the `toFixed()` function which is native JavaScript's method for integers and floats.
+How many decimal points to display is specified by a parameter, in our case, it is `toFixed(2)`.
+For the euro currency sign in HTML, there is a `&euro;` code.

 `<RouterLink />` by default is displayed as an anchor tag `<a href=...>`.
-But when our form is beeing processed we to change it to loading state, so user wouldn't end up with the situation when he submits the form, and later decides to cancel it while it is beeing processed and parking would still be started despite user canceled it on client.
-Anchor tag doesn't support `disabled` attribute.
+But when our form is being processed we change it to a loading state, so the user wouldn't end up with the situation when he submits the form, and later decides to cancel it while it is being processed and parking would still be started despite the user canceled it on the client.
+The anchor tag doesn't support the `disabled` attribute.

 What can we do in this situation?
-We can add button as a child element of `<RouterLink />` component.
+We can add a button as a child element of the `<RouterLink />` component.

 ```vue
 <RouterLink :to="{ name: 'parkings.active' }" v-slot="{ navigate }">